SIDN/entrada2/README.md

 Running multiple containers, all listening to the same s3 bucket events is possible.
 Just make sure that only 1 container is the "leader".
 The leader container is responsible for comitting new datafiles to the Iceberg table.
-When running on Kubernetes, leader election is performed automatically, when this container is shutdown, the leader election process will automatically select another container to become the leader.
+When running on Kubernetes, leader election is performed automatically.
+When the leader container is shutdown, the leader election process will automatically select another container to become the leader.
-When using Docker you must the the "entrada.leader" option to true for 1 container and there is no failover mechanism.
+When using Docker you must set the "entrada.leader" option to true for 1 container, there is no failover mechanism when using Docker.

 ## Table schema